For Those That Wish to Exist: Style and themes

-The genres of the album has been described as metalcore, alternative metal, progressive metal, and post-hardcore while exploring elements of other genres such as industrial metal, electronic, orchestral, post-rock, and EDM.
+The genres of the album has been described as metalcore and alternative metal, while exploring elements of other genres such as industrial metal, electronic, orchestral, post-rock, and EDM.
 Specific tracks were noted to have one-off genre influence as well: The track "Black Lungs" was described as nu metal.
 "Flight Without Feathers" was described as having elements of electropop due to its use of keyboard and sampled beats.
-Some publications noted that the album had abandoned their metalcore sound.
+Some publications noted that the album had abandoned its metalcore sound.
 The lyrical content examines the part humans are all playing in the world's slow destruction, and tackles the biggest questions facing the future of our planet.
 Such concerns have long been prevalent in the music of a band, who have continually championed and shared their platform with causes such as Sea Shepherd, are outspoken critics of activities like fox hunting, and who focus on sustainability in everything from their touring to merch production.
 The record reportedly "hangs in a limbo between energizing positivity that it is not too late to correct our collective course, and a paralyzing negativity of defeatism; where hope and despondency are bed-fellows triggered daily by the simple act of existence.
 A reflection of human condition, the line "For Those That Wish to Exist" calls for all of the humanity to rise to challenge established models and strive for a collective betterment."

 In an official press release, the band explained that the record was inspired by global uncertainty in 2020 and looming threats to the future of mankind.
 Drummer and songwriter Dan Searle explaining and summarizing the record:

 Release and promotion

 On 20 October 2020, the band released the first single "Animals" along with an accompanying music video.
 A day after, the band revealed the tracklist, album's official artwork and announced that the album is set for release on 26 February 2021.
 On 22 October, the band announced that to promote the album, they will play a special livestream show from the Royal Albert Hall in London on 21 November, with the show set to screened around the world via the streaming service Veeps.

 During the livestream, the band debuted two new songs from the album.
 According to Wall of Sound, "Discourse Is Dead" was the heavier, metalcore-inspired track while "Dead Butterflies" had more of an atmospheric, stadium rock sound behind it.
 They also debuted their latest single "Animals" live for the first time.
 On 2 December, the band released the second single "Black Lungs" and its corresponding music video.
-On 20 January 2021, one month before the album release, the band released the third single "Dead Butterflies" alongside an accompanying music video of their livestream show at the Royal Albert Hall where the song first debuted.
+On 20 January 2021, one month before the album release, the band released the third single "Dead Butterflies" alongside an accompanying music video of their livestream show at the Royal Albert Hall where the song debuted.
 On 8 February, the band released the fourth single, "Meteor".